Skip to contents

 This equation is referred to as the Richards’ equation.
 More information about the model can be found in the nplr package documentation.

 By default, the nplr model transforms the x values using the log10 function.
+To create a model for a specific analyte, we use the create_standard_curve_model_analyte function, which fits and returns the model for the analyte.

 model <- create_standard_curve_model_analyte(plate, analyte_name = "OC43_S")